Churches of Allegany County

 Strengths

 Historically, there were five parishes in Allegany County.
-Two parishes closed in the last decade and the proceeds from the sale of those properties will help fund a dedicated cleric to serve the other three.
+Two parishes closed in the last decade and the proceeds from the sale of those properties helps fund a dedicated, full-time priest to serve the other three.

-The parishes have engaged a number of conversations about shared ministry.
-From these discussions, they discerned both a model for the Sunday worship schedule and a desire to work together on homelessness in their rural county.
+The parishes would like to work together on homelessness in their rural county.
 They each have a different vantage point on the problem: St. John's has a bus shelter across from the local hospital, where homeless frequently hang out.
 Cuba sits in a town that is struggling with decline and lacks the social services necessary to respond to those who are food- and housing-insecure.
 St. Paul's sits on the town green in Angelica, at the edge of a tourist area, and close by to other parishes that can help with ministry efforts.
 Together, these three could become the network that helps to serve the underserved in Allegany County.

 Challenges

 Each of the parishes has experienced decline due to COVID.
 Christ Church Cuba has been especially hard hit, and needs to carefully discern its long-term plans.
-The parishes do not have a long history of working together, but they are eager to retain the progressive voice in their part of the state.
+The parishes do not have a long history of working together, but they are eager to grow what they've started and to retain the progressive voice in their part of the state.
 They are also committed to collaboration and mutual support as they experiment with new models of ministry to serve their communities and the larger Kingdom of God.

 Their largest concern is funding.
-The Diocese will work with the parishes to resource the position through a shared pooling of funds through the Allegany County trust, congregational development funding from the Diocese, and modest investment from the parishes' respective endowments.
+In this introductory phase with the Priest-in-Charge, the parishes are donating what they feel they can afford to the position.
+Once the permanent priest is called, the Diocese will work with the parishes to resource the position through a shared pooling of funds through the Allegany County trust, congregational development funding from the Diocese, and modest investment from the parishes' respective endowments.

 Comments

 This is an opportunity to grow ministry presence in an underserved portion of New York State.
-It's the perfect opportunity for someone who loves rural settings, outdoor life (camping, hiking and cross country skiing, just to name a few).
-This is also an opportunity to take the church outside of the buildings, and to reinvigorate Episcopal presence in this part of the county.
+It's the perfect opportunity for someone who loves rural settings, outdoor life (camping, hiking and cross country skiing, just to name a few), and engagement with families.
+This is also an opportunity to take the church outside of the buildings, and to reinvigorate Episcopal presence in this part of New York State.
 There is an opportunity for collaboration with the local ELCA parish, as well as other churches and community organizations.

 Contact Information